Masterton: Energy

-The Wairarapa Electric Power Board was established in Carterton in 1920 to supply the Wairarapa with electricity from the Kourarau hydro power station at Gladstone, southeast of both towns.
+The Wairarapa Electric Power Board was established in Carterton in 1920 to supply the Wairarapa with electricity from the Kourarau hydropower station at Gladstone, southeast of both towns.
 Masterton was connected to Mangahao on 17 May 1925 when the transmission line from Bunnythorpe to Masterton (via Woodville and Mangamaire) and the Masterton substation were commissioned.
 The Wairarapa Electric Power Board moved to headquarters in Masterton in the 1950s.
 The power board, then named Wairarapa Electricity, dissolved following the 1998 electricity sector reforms.
 The retail business was sold to Genesis Energy and the distribution lines business sold to Powerco.
 Today Powerco continues to operate the local distribution network in the town and surrounding district with electricity fed from Transpower's national grid at its Masterton substation in Waingawa.

 Masterton Gas Company was established by the Borough Council in 1886 by the corner of Bannister and Kirton Streets.
-About 20 years later it was moved to the end of Bentley Street just south of the railway station.
+About 20 years later it was moved to the end of Bentley Street, just south of the railway station.
 The large quantities of coal were brought in by rail.
 By 1945 it had become clear consumers preferred electricity and the gasworks closed in the 1950s.

 There is no natural gas network in Masterton, making it the largest North Island urban area without one.
-There has been no more than a proposal to connect Masterton to the North Island natural gas network via a branch off the Palmerston North to Hastings high-pressure pipeline commissioned in 1983.
+There has been no more than a proposal to connect Masterton to the North Island natural gas network via a branch off the Palmerston North to Hastings high-pressure pipeline, commissioned in 1983.